wlsf82/cv/README.md

 #### Code lab: [Protractor and WebRTC](http://github.com/wlsf82/protractor-and-webrtc)

-Code lab to teach the basics for creating end-to-end tests with Protractor for WebRTC applications.
+Code lab to teach the basics of creating end-to-end tests with Protractor for WebRTC applications.

 _Stack:_ Node.js